pavarte/PCHIC-ABC-Prediction/README.md

 # PCHiC-ABC-Prediction
 Promoter Capture Hi-C or Capture HiC is HiC library enriched for a particular type of contact in the genome using hybridisation probes.
 Capture HiC can be modified by using a different type of enrichment library through modified design of the enrichment probes allowing identification of regions interacting not only with promoters but other types of element in the nucleus.
-Please see Freire-Prittchett, Malysheva et al. [4] for informaiton about Promoter Capture HiC and its accompanying tools .
+Please see Freire-Prittchett, Malysheva et al. [1] for information about Promoter Capture HiC and its accompanying tools .

 The Activity-by-Promoter Capture-Contact (PCHiC-ABC) model predicts which enhancers regulate which genes using Promoter Capture HiC experiments by integrating chromatin 'activity' data with the chromatin 'contact' data.
-This repository is a modified version of the ABC Model devised by Nasser et al [1].
-Please see Cairns et al [3] for full description of mathmatical basis of CHiCAGO.
+This repository is a modified version of the ABC Model devised by Nasser et al [2] [3].
+Please see Cairns et al [4] for full description of mathmatical basis of CHiCAGO.

 ABC version from the following codebase was used (https://github.com/broadinstitute/ABC-Enhancer-Gene-Prediction latest commit: a74aa73e66329968bc2d4068464ee9e8cacf86a1).

+[1] Freire-Pritchett, P., Ray-Jones, H., Della Rosa, M. et al. Detecting chromosomal interactions in Capture Hi-C data with CHiCAGO and companion tools.
+Nat Protoc 16, 4144–4176 (2021) https://doi.org/10.1038/s41596-021-00567-5

-[1] Fulco CP, Nasser J, Jones TR, Munson G, Bergman DT, Subramanian V, Grossman SR, Anyoha R, Doughty BR, Patwardhan TA, Nguyen TH, Kane M, Perez EM, Durand NC, Lareau CA, Stamenova EK, Aiden EL, Lander ES & Engreitz JM.
+[2] Fulco CP, Nasser J, Jones TR, Munson G, Bergman DT, Subramanian V, Grossman SR, Anyoha R, Doughty BR, Patwardhan TA, Nguyen TH, Kane M, Perez EM, Durand NC, Lareau CA, Stamenova EK, Aiden EL, Lander ES & Engreitz JM.
 Activity-by-contact model of enhancer–promoter regulation from thousands of CRISPR perturbations.
 Nat.
 Genet.
 51, 1664–1669 (2019). https://www.nature.com/articles/s41588-019-0538-0

-[2] Nasser J, Bergman DT, Fulco CP, Guckelberger P, Doughty BR, Patwardhan TA, Jones TR, Nguyen TH, Ulirsch JC, Lekschas F, Mualim K, Natri HM, Weeks EM, Munson G, Kane M, Kang HY, Cui A, Ray JP, Eisenhaure TM, Collins RL, Dey K, Pfister H, Price AL, Epstein CB, Kundaje A, Xavier RJ, Daly MJ, Huang H, Finucane HK, Hacohen N, Lander ES, Engreitz JM.
+[3] Nasser J, Bergman DT, Fulco CP, Guckelberger P, Doughty BR, Patwardhan TA, Jones TR, Nguyen TH, Ulirsch JC, Lekschas F, Mualim K, Natri HM, Weeks EM, Munson G, Kane M, Kang HY, Cui A, Ray JP, Eisenhaure TM, Collins RL, Dey K, Pfister H, Price AL, Epstein CB, Kundaje A, Xavier RJ, Daly MJ, Huang H, Finucane HK, Hacohen N, Lander ES, Engreitz JM.
 Genome-wide enhancer maps link risk variants to disease genes.
 Nature.
 2021 May;593(7858):238-243. doi: 10.1038/s41586-021-03446-x

-[3] Cairns, J., Freire-Pritchett, P., Wingett, S.W. et al. CHiCAGO: robust detection of DNA looping interactions in Capture Hi-C data.
+[4] Cairns, J., Freire-Pritchett, P., Wingett, S.W. et al. CHiCAGO: robust detection of DNA looping interactions in Capture Hi-C data.
 Genome Biol 17, 127 (2016). https://doi.org/10.1186/s13059-016-0992-2

-[4] Freire-Pritchett, P., Ray-Jones, H., Della Rosa, M. et al. Detecting chromosomal interactions in Capture Hi-C data with CHiCAGO and companion tools.
-Nat Protoc 16, 4144–4176 (2021) https://doi.org/10.1038/s41596-021-00567-5

 If you wish to calculate PCHiC-ABC Scores, we recommend you understand how to run ABC first before using PCHiC-ABC.
 If